Rare Horses of the World A - D

 Colors - Often black, but can be found in bay and chestnut.

-Origin - Descendant of Arab, Andalusian and Barbs and brought to North America by france in the late 17th century.
+Origin – Descendant of Arabian, Andalusian and Barbs and brought to North America by france in the late 17th century.
 These horses remained isolated from other bloodlines in harsh Canadian conditions long enough to develop into a new breed altogether.

-More information - Canadian Sport Horse Association
+More information – Canadian Horse

 Build - Small in stature, but perfectly proportioned the Caspian horse is not a pony.
 Confirmation is similar to that of Arabian horses, delicate head, dished face, large nostrils, high set tail and flowing mane.